Understand your Shopify invoice

 This in-Admin invoice shows commission credit being held because its value is larger than the current transaction fees.

-Taxes on Canadian stores
+Taxes on subscription charges

 One-time charges such as domain registration, theme purchase and one-time app charges are payable immediately.
 These are invoiced separately from your regular 30-day invoice, and you'll see them listed when you view your in-Admin invoices: